artemsen/xvi/README.md

 - Undo/redo;
 - Searching;
+- Visual diff between two or more files;
-- Highlighting the current position and changed data;
+- Highlighting the current position, changed data and diff;
 - Customizable UI.

 ## Build and install